It’s that wonderful time of year again: weather cooling down, leaves beginning to change, and the children are all in school (yay!).

 Okay, I really included this one because I loved the basket of flowers.
 I figured, I can hang that anywhere. -Especially, since I don’t have an entryway.

 And guess what?!
 Flat baskets are everywhere, as well as fake flowers.
 You could even do real flowers.
+This basket is a perfect addition to your walls for fall.
+It will add some vibrance to your home!

 Then, you just might go crazy and throw in a bench with squash pillows.
 Heck, Home by Heidi says she threw it all together and it looks great.